Career & Technical Education Certification

 CTE vs STS Hiring Practices

 The hiring entity is responsible for choosing the appropriate certification under which it will hire and can make this decision based on the certification requirements, the candidate’s qualifications, and the hiring entity’s budget.
 An STS certificate is valid in the program for which it is issued.
 A CTE certificate may be valid in multiple programs.
-See CTE Certification Requirements for program certification requirements
+See CTE Certification Requirements section above, for program certification requirements.

 Career & Technical Education Documentation Requirements